 Private equity is here in the sector and shows no signs of slowing down their involvement.
 It is not the first time this has happened.
 Although we only delved into the history of one specific wash company today, I assure you there are many others (some still around today and some no longer in existence), with deep and interesting histories of financial sponsor involvement.

 The car wash business, despite often being viewed as simple through outside eyes, is extremely operator discretionary and is not a naive pure plug and play model.
 Sure, it is most certainly not rocket science.
 But rocket science isn’t as competitive of an industry and they don’t often have to worry about part time employee turnover.

 Even with this, the industry as a whole is undeniably attractive for private equity and external investors; and rightfully so.
 It’s a wonderful and fertile land for growth, operational efficiency improvement, rollup synergies, and stable high-margin cash flows.
 That said, it does not mean that being successful is as easy as paying enough to build an empire.
 As with all investment strategies, judicial approaches and financial prudence are crucial.
-While rising ships raise all tides, and the lack of the aforementioned strategies and tenants can be absent while still experiencing success in said waters, it is when the tides shift that they become mandatory to survive and weather the storm.
+A rising tide lifts all ships, and the lack of the aforementioned strategies and tenants can be absent while still experiencing success in said waters, it is when the tides shift that they become mandatory to survive and weather the storm.

 As has happened before, and as will happen again, there will be winners and losers, not only company by company, but investor by investor as well.